mapkyca/Home.API/README.md

 What is it
 ----------

-Home.io is a simple and easily extendable pluggable api, which lets you simply connect all your domotic devices together and expose their functionality through a common API.
+Home.API is a simple and easily extendable pluggable api, which lets you simply connect all your domotic devices together and expose their functionality through a common API.
 It is designed with an eye on simplicity and extensibility.

 Pre-requisites
 --------------